suasuasuasuasua/cs-tips/setup/README.md

 - [Cascadia Code](https://github.com/microsoft/cascadia-code)
 - [Jetbrains Mono](https://www.jetbrains.com/lp/mono/)

+---

-Now your machine is ready to program!
-Or let me know if you have issues or questions.
+At this point, this is all you really need; plus, your machine is now ready to program!

-Head to the other sections or talk to me to see where you should go next.
+In the future, I'll add a dedicated VSCode section to cover useful extensions, settings, and keyboard shortcuts.

 ---